markfarrell/markfarrell.github.io/_drafts/2017-12-11-duality-in-coherent-algebras.md

 date:   2017-12-11
 ---

-I would like to introduce the character theory of (commutative) coherent algebras, with the goal of arriving at what it means for a coherent algebra to be self-dual, starting with the prototypical example of a family of self-dual coherent algebras arising from finite abelian groups.
+I would like to introduce the character theory of (commutative) coherent algebras, with the goal of arriving at what it means for a coherent algebra to be self-dual and how the theory of duality of in coherent algebras generalizes the Fourier theory of finite abelian groups in a way that could be useful towards e.g. the classification of distance-regular graphs.

 Suppose that $$\mathcal{W}$$ is a commutative coherent algebra (of order $$n$$ and dimension $$d$$).